erelsgl/limdu/README.md

 Credit: this example uses code from [classifier.js, by Heather Arthur](https://github.com/harthur/classifier).

+The explanation feature is experimental and is supported differently for different classifiers.
+For example, for the Bayesian classifier it returns the probabilities for each category:

+	{ classes: 'white',
+		explanation: [ 'white: 0.0621402182289608', 'black: 0.031460948468170505' ] }

+While for the winnow classifier it returns the relevance (feature-value times feature-weight) for each feature:

+{ classification: 1,
+  explanation: [ 'bias+1.12', 'r+1.08', 'g+0.25', 'b+0.00' ] }

 WARNING: The inner format of the explanations might change without notice.
-The explanations should be used for presentation purposes only!
+The explanations should be used for presentation purposes only (and not, for example, for extracting the actual numbers).

 ### Other Binary Classifiers